m-lab/website/_posts/blog/2026-07-16-cop-qoe-design-document.md

 ## Prototype

-An initial prototype implementing part of the [design document][dd] is available at [bassosimone/sonda][bassosimone/sonda].
+An initial prototype implementing part of the design document is available at [bassosimone/sonda][bassosimone/sonda].

 [bassosimone/sonda]: https://github.com/bassosimone/sonda

 ## Asks for the CoP

-In light of the above context, we are now asking the [CoP][cop-launch] to review the [design document][dd] providing feedback and comments.
-In doing this exercise, one should keep in mind that the [design document][dd] is focused only on the measurement capabilities and that [Giga Meter][giga-meter] will provide the control layer, as mentioned above.
+In light of the above context, we are now asking the CoP to review the design document providing feedback and comments.
+In doing this exercise, one should keep in mind that the design document is focused only on the measurement capabilities and that Giga Meter will provide the control layer, as mentioned above.

-Beyond doing a review of the document text itself, we are specifically asking the [CoP][cop-launch] the following questions:
+Beyond doing a review of the document text itself, we are specifically asking the CoP the following questions:

 1. Do you find the set of measurements adequate?